 Boards, staff, and supporters use dynamic strategies daily to make decisions.
 The strategy needs to be brief, memorable, and actionable; that is an earworm that sticks with you as you work.
 Another way to look at this concept is to imagine the strategy’s key focus as part of your nonprofit’s DNA.

 For more, watch: Not Solving the Nonprofit’s Key Roadblock.

 If you want to know even more about nonprofit strategy, please don’t hesitate to reach out.
-I’d love to help you create a dynamic strategy to help your nonprofit thrive.
-Schedule a time for a free discovery chat here. -Karen
+I’d love to help you create a dynamic approach to help your nonprofit thrive.
+Schedule a time for a discovery chat here. -Karen